skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 ##Christopher Alexander

 Dr. Alexander is an architect who has spent his life studying what process is necessary to build buildings that are full of life and that have objective value.
+His most popular work is called A Pattern Language and is commonly referenced as the inspiration for computing patterns in computer science.
 In trying to figure this out, he has shown, via experiment, that there is a set patterns in physical structure that humans react to in the same way.
 When shown differing images of structure, humans have more agreement than disagreement about what structures have more 'life' in them.

-In his Nature Of Order series he has laid out what these structures are and how one can develop them.
+In his [Nature Of Order](http://amzn.to/2iF4oVQ) series he has laid out what these structures are and how one can develop them.
 This system is based on the idea of 'centers' and the interactions of 'centers.'
 Each structure is made up of a set of centers and the value that each center contributes to the wholeness of the system is calculated by observing both the smaller centers that make up the center and the external centers that enhance the center.

 Centers are enhanced by any one of 15 properties: